- Leadership and Faculty

 Dear Psychiatry Applicants,

 Welcome to Penn Psychiatry!
-As the incoming Chair, beginning January 2017, I am so pleased you are looking at the Penn Psychiatry Residency.
+As the Chair, I am so pleased you are looking at the Penn Psychiatry Residency.
 We have an extraordinary psychiatry residency as well as wonderful medical student and fellowship programs.

 I also want to congratulate you.
 You have made a really smart choice.
 I think Psychiatry is one of the most exciting fields in medicine, and not just because we get to talk to our patients and really get to know them.
 Importantly, there is an explosion of new information being generated about the brain.
 In fact, 5 to 10 years from now, you will have deep knowledge about the brain and will probably be able to cure, if not prevent, some of the conditions that we treat.
 Because of that, residency training in psychiatry will be a really fantastic experience for you.
 You will be at the crest of that wave as we make major breakthroughs in treatments for psychiatric disorders to help our patients.